arobie1992/ClarinetSim/README.md

 cleaned at the start of every run, so don't add files manually.
 Files are named `config-{node_cnt}-{cycle_cnt}-{coeff_val}-{mal_pct}.txt`.

 Results of the runs are stored in the `simulations/output` directory.
+Similarly, these get cleaned at the start of every run, so copy any you would like to keep to a different directory.
 Files are named `results-{node_cnt}-{cycle_cnt}-{coeff_val}-{mal_pct}.txt`.

 Additionally, this means the more simulations you run, the more files will be generated, so again, be careful about